 Posted on December 16 2019

-The very first question I get asked when I tell anyone that I am vegan is the “But proteins?”.
+The very first question I get asked when I tell anyone that I am vegan is the “But what about proteins from milk?”.
 Funnier is that I get asked this by people who are overly obese and get out of breath even while talking or unhealthy and clearly underweight malnourished looking adults.

 Let me first tell you a little bit about the “calcium” derived from animal milk first before giving you multiple vegan calcium options that are absorbed much better by your system.
 If it were true that milk really helped build strong bones, then countries with the highest milk consumption should technically have the least cases of osteoporosis and hip fractures correct.
 However, time and again studies have shown that wester diets rich in dairy products have the highest rate of osteoporosis and hip fractures at a later age.